(Last Updated On: February 26, 2023)

 top view of raised centerpiece.

-I’ve seen some beautiful Easter arrangements over the years but nothing as unique as this design.
+I’ve seen some beautiful Easter centerpieces over the years but nothing as unique as this design.
 This delicate beauty filled with spring blooms is sure to wow your guests or use it as one of the most unexpected Easter floral gifts you have ever given.

-Keep creating friends!
+Keep celebrating friends!

 my signature, a drawing of me holding a coffee cup that says Create.